Heike Werner Gallery

 His cover design, shown in the first number of the red brochures from 1960 above, resembles the computer graphics of the years to come.

-There is an obvious similarity of early computer art to art movements of that time like Op art und Concrete art.
+There is an obvious similarity of early computer art to art movements of that time like Op art and Concrete art.

 nach oben

-Reinhard Doehl, a member of the Stuttgart School, presented Concrete and Visual poetry as well as computer poetry on his still active website www.reinhard-doehl.de.
-His writings can be found in many »rot«-brochures, in red 40+1 there are: #2, #9, #21 und #40,
+Reinhard Döhl, a member of the Stuttgart School, presents concrete and visual poetry, as well as computer poetry on his website www.reinhard-doehl.de.

 nach oben